(scroll down and there are links to the plan and press release)

 The following diagram (rotated relative to the previous one) shows the expected movements through Station Square by each different transport mode.
 Note that only taxis licensed to use the station rank will use the access from Station Rd.
 All other taxis (mainly private hire) and private vehicles will continue to use Great Northern Road.
 It is difficult to predict how this will work in practice and how much relief it will provide to residents and other users of Great Northern Rd.

 If you have questions about the plans, please contact Anthony Child at Bidwells (01223 559323).
-If you have any questions about the comments on the plans please contact Eileen Paterson (01223 457153), the lead planning officer for this development.
+If you have any questions about the comments on the plans please contact Patricia Coyle (01223 457156), the planning case officer for this development.
 There is a website with contact details for all the buildings on the CB1 site: CB1 Community.

 Our feedback to Brookgate